 Legal challenges facing municipal internet projects

 At the federal level, lawmakers are divided on municipal internet providers.
 Some Congress members favor paving the way for more municipal broadband projects, both financially and legally.
 In contrast, others have recently introduced bills to ban the entire practice at a federal level.
-If that were to happen, then municipal broadband could become illegal in every state.
+If that were to happen, municipal broadband could become illegal in every state.

 Robin LaytonEditor, Broadband Content

-Read more- FeaturedSpringfield may become the first big city in New England to invest in municipal internet.
+FeaturedSpringfield may become the first big city in New England to invest in municipal internet.
 Will others follow?
 Ari Howard — 3 min read

-- FeaturedA community guide to advocating for better broadband services Ari Howard — 7 min read
+FeaturedA community guide to advocating for better broadband services Ari Howard — 7 min read

-- FeaturedGuide to low-income internet options and affordable internet plans Robin Layton — 4 min read
+FeaturedFree and low-income internet options Robin Layton — 5 min read

 Latest